kalmarek/GroupsCore.jl/docs/src/group_elements.md

 ```

 ### Mutable API

+!!! warning
+    Work-in-progress.

+    Mutable API is considered private and hence may change between versions
+    without warning.

 For the purpose of mutable arithmetic the following methods may be overloaded
 to provide more tailored versions for a given type and reduce the allocations.